A Comma Misconception

 Never before has so much ink been spilled over such an unworthy, diminutive thing as the Oxford comma.
 Now more than ever, I advise against it as the digital world is putting character count at a premium in Tweets, text ads and tiny display ads.
 However, trifling prevails and arguments persist.
 Here’s why you should never join in.

 Let’s take another look at that cartoon.
-I must admit that it’s pretty accurate in that I believe that’s exactly where an Oxford comma belongs: in the tawdry trappings of a sentence about strippers, a Communist and a married man who cavorted around with Marilyn Monroe.
+I must admit that it’s pretty accurate, but only in that I believe that’s exactly where an Oxford comma belongs: in the tawdry trappings of a sentence about strippers, a Communist and a married man who cavorted around with Marilyn Monroe.
 The only problem is that it doesn’t prove anything.

 Make it a singular stripper; then you’ve got, “We invited the stripper, JFK, and Stalin.”
 Now your Oxford comma has made our first Catholic president a stripper and left a mass-murderer unscathed, whereas without it (“We invited the stripper, JFK and Stalin”), you would have avoided ambiguity for the exact same reason omitting the Oxford comma created ambiguity with plural strippers.
 Either way, the second item in the list could be mistaken for an appositive.

 I didn’t take the time to find out who created that little web gem about the strippers, but I too can engage in reductio ad absurdum.
 Behold.